aro-tech/interface-it/README.md

 -p > The package name for the target interface (ex: "org.example") -s > File path of either a .jar or .zip file or a single source file ending in .java or .txt containing source code to be used to recover argument names lost during compilation
 ```

-##Roadmap and future directions:

-###v1.0.0

- * Remove redundant methods in DelegateMethodGenerator<sup>*</sup> (done)
- * Provide statistics on generated code (number of methods and constants, etc.) (done)
- * Emit warning message if no source code is found in source archive or file (done)
- * Create output directory if it doesn't exist (done)
- * Expose protected methods in DelegateMethodGenerator to allow overriding of comment generation. (done)
- * Allow a policy for handling deprecated methods - propagate deprecation, do not deprecate wrapped methods, or ignore deprecated methods. (done)
- * Improve Java API <sup>*</sup>
- * Rename top package from org.interfaceit to com.github.aro_tech.interface_it to correspond to the actual interface and the groupId in the Central Repository <sup>*</sup>

- <sup>*</sup> = BREAKING CHANGE for client code

 ###Complementary project(s)

  * [Custom ANT task](https://github.com/aro-tech/interface-it-ant "Custom ANT task")

 ##Acknowledgments
 Inspired by the following articles: